upnere/MobappStudio/README.md

 - **Total downloads:** 75,322,526,427
 - **Estimated total dollar value (paid apps only):** $291,140,168.79

-*Interpretation:* <!-- TODO: 2–3 sentences. e.g. how dominant free apps are, what the paid market is worth. -->

 ### 4.2 Downloads and value per category (percentages)